msberends/AMR/index.md

 <div class="main-content">
   <p>
     <a href="./countries_large.png" target="_blank"><img src="./countries.png" class="countries_map"></a>
-    <strong>Used in more than 120 countries</strong><br>
+    <strong>Used in 135 countries</strong><br>
-    Since its first public release in early 2018, this package has been downloaded from more than 120 countries.
+    Since its first public release in early 2018, this package has been downloaded from 135 countries.
 Click the map to enlarge and to also see the names of the countries.</p><br><br>
 </div>

 <div class="home-buttons">